-It worth knowing that the ticket office is at the bottom of the hill – because if you got to the top of the hill before finding out you would not be a happy bunny.
+It is worth knowing that the ticket office is at the bottom of the hill – because if you got to the top of the hill before finding out you would not be a happy bunny.
 The ticket office is called the “taquilla”.
 This is not be confused (as I did initially) with an establishment selling a Mexican alcoholic beverage!

 It is a fairly stiff climb to the top of the hill.
-There is no obvious easy route for disabled folks or the simply unfit.
+There is no obvious easy route for disabled folks or simply unfit.
 This is also a service road for the castle so be wary of cars and trucks racing up and down with little regard for the tourists.

 At the top of the hill, you are greeted with a very majestic building with spectacular views across the city.